 Montanaro was established in 1991.
 We have the largest and most experienced specialist team in Europe dedicated exclusively to researching and investing in Global quoted Small & MidCap companies.
-Our team of 30 is multi-lingual and multi-national (with no less than nine nationalities).
+Our team of 34 is multi-lingual and multi-national (with no less than ten nationalities).
 This ensures that we have the benefit of local contacts and knowledge that is so essential to detailed and thorough research.

-As at 30 June 2019, Montanaro's funds under management were £2.2 billion (€2.4 billion).
+As of 31 December 2021, Montanaro's funds under management were approximately £4 billion.
 Our clients are mainly leading international financial institutions (insurance companies, pension funds, local authorities, endowments, family offices, universities, charities and fund of fund managers).